PICTURE BOOK LESSON PLAN

 LISTEN TO THE READ ALOUD

 This book follows Little Bob, a young boy living in his hometown, when Big Bob, a boy with much different interests and tendencies, moves in.
-Little Bob likes to dress in clothing that is often labeled "feminine" and to play with dolls, and Big Bob likes to play sports and do other things.
+Little Bob likes to dress in traditionally feminine clothing and play with dolls, and Big Bob likes to play sports and do other things.
 When Blossom moves in and tells Little Bob that boys shouldn’t play with dolls, Big Bob sticks up for his friend.
 Eventually the three learn to play together despite their differences.

 This book does a splendid job of teaching tolerance without putting any of its characters into boxes.
-It would have been easy for the writers to label Little Bob's gender or point out the differences between the two Bobs using other labels, but the writers understand that people, especially children, don’t work like that and aren’t just labels.
-Little Bob likes what he likes.
-There might be any number of reasons for that, but it doesn’t matter, it's just what he likes to do, and the other characters understand that and accept him for his choices.
+It would have been easy for the writers to label Little Bob or to point out the differences between the two Bobs using other labels, but the writers understand that people, especially children, don’t work like that and aren’t just labels.
+Little Bob likes to dress in traditionally feminine clothing and play with dolls.
+There might be any number of reasons for that, but it doesn’t matter; it's just what he likes to do, and the other characters understand that and accept him for his choices.
 Looking past simple labels helps children understand issues better and grow to notice more in people than just surface level judgements.

-This guided reading lesson is designed to be part of a larger life-long commitment to tolerance teaching and learning for the student and the facilitator.
+This guided reading lesson is designed to be part of a larger life-long commitment to anti-racist reading and learning for the student and the facilitator.
 Reading Is Resistance sees reading as an opportunity to seed deeper conversations and opportunities for action around racial equity in our communities.
 We hold the belief that being anti-racist is a process of learning (and unlearning) over time.

-The Teaching Tolerance Social Justice Standards (focused on Identity, Diversity, Justice, and Action) serve as guides for our work.
+The Learning for Justice Social Justice Standards (focused on Identity, Diversity, Justice, and Action) serve as guides for our work.

-The Teaching Tolerance Standards and Domains referenced in this lesson are for Grades K+.
-This book can be used with a wide range of ages.
-Domains featured in this lesson are as follows:
+The Learning for Justice Standards and Domains referenced in this lesson are for Grades K-2.
+This book, however, can be used with a wide range of ages.
+Standards and Domains featured in this lesson are as follows: